knight-scott/WriteUpTemplate/README.md

 ## About

 This is the template I've modified from [crahan's](https://github.com/crahan) [HolidayHackChallengeTemplate](https://github.com/crahan/HolidayHackChallengeTemplate/).
-While the original is holiday and CTF competition specific, the genral idea and formatting is applicable to any number of reporting scenarios.
+While the original is holiday and CTF competition specific, the general idea and formatting is applicable to any number of reporting scenarios.
 I hope to utilize this better for creating ongoing reports of CTF challenges I compete in.
 It's based on [MkDocs](https://www.mkdocs.org) and the [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) theme.

 ## Setup